robak86/hardwired/packages/react/README.md

 ## Getting started

+Let's walk through a simple counter example to see Hardwired React in action.
+We'll start by defining the state and actions in our model layer.

-1. Create the model layer.
+### 1. Create the Model

+We'll define a `CounterStore` class to hold the counter state and a `CounterActions` class to encapsulate the increment/decrement logic.
+Note the use of the `cls` and `value` functions for binding definitions.

-> These examples use OOP, but Hardwired also provides support for [functional](#functional-api) programming style.
+> These examples use OOP, but Hardwired also provides support for more [functional](#functional-api) oriented approach.

 ```typescript
 import { makeAutoObservable } from 'mobx';